 HIV DUO – This method is done to patients that have contracted the virus for more than one month from the date of exam.

 HIV DNA PCR – This method uses a patient’s blood sample to diagnose HIV.
 It is recommended to people who have been exposed to the virus more than two weeks from the date of the exam.

 HIV Antibody – This method is done to patients that have been exposed to the virus for more than three months from the date of testing.

 Rapid HIV Test – This method utilizes a rapid HIV test kit to be able to diagnose a patient using his or her blood sample.
-It can be conducted by a medical professional or just about anyone, since it is very easy to use and designed for home use.
-It can return a highly accurate test result in as fast as 15 to 20 minutes.
+It can be conducted by a medical professional or just about anyone since it is very easy to use and designed for home use.
+It can return a highly accurate test results in as fast as 15 to 20 minutes.